leash training for dog

 The Joint World Food and Agriculture Program of the World Health Organization states that walking is the best exercise for preventing many cancers and heart disease.

-And even if your best buddy doesn't need to get on the scale – he's already perfect just the way he is – daily walks are one of the easiest and most addictive forms of physical exercise and mental stimulation that any human or canine can do.
+And even if your best buddy doesn't need to get on the scale – he's already perfect just the way he is – daily walks are one of the most accessible and addictive forms of physical exercise and mental stimulation that any human or canine can do.

 In this article, we will cover: